-Beginning at UN Human Rights (OHCHR) Geneva and promoted to the full-time, "expert" grade position at UN Human Rights (OHCHR-NY) based at UN Headquarters in New York City.
-He’s created multidisciplinary content and research for the United Nations Office of the High Commissioner for Human Rights about usage of relevant tangible/intangible cultural heritage that helps advance human rights, UN Sustainable Development Goals, and ways the arts can empower communities.
-Additionally, he has led and curated several UN projects, including a multi-national UN arts/human rights webinar series, the development and moderated the final long plenary of the United Nations Economic and Social Council (ECOSOC) 10th Anniversary Youth Forum 2021, United Nations International Day of the World's Indigenous Peoples (2021), the first United Nations International Day for People of African Descent (2021), multi-agency United Nations Art Collection project, dynamic UN Human Rights/UNHQ Visitor Services webisodes, and several UN films, including a short film about the ‘I Still Believe in Our City’ campaign sponsored by UN Human Rights (OHCHR) and the NYC Commission on Human Rights.
-The ongoing arts/human rights webinar series includes international, exhibiting artists from Puerto Rico, Russia, Brazil, U.S.A., Bangladesh, Lebanon, and Afghanistan.
+Additionally, Mr. Washington has led and curated several United Nations projects, including a multi-national UN arts and human rights webinar series, the development and moderation of the final plenary of the United Nations Economic and Social Council (ECOSOC) 10th Anniversary Youth Forum (2021), the United Nations International Day of the World’s Indigenous Peoples (2021), and the first United Nations International Day for People of African Descent (2021).
+His work also includes a multi-agency United Nations Art Collection project, dynamic UN Human Rights (OHCHR) and UNHQ Visitor Services webisodes, and several UN films, including a short film for the “I Still Believe in Our City” campaign sponsored by OHCHR and the New York City Commission on Human Rights.
+The ongoing arts and human rights webinar series includes international, exhibiting artists from Puerto Rico, Russia, Brazil, the United States, Bangladesh, Lebanon, and Afghanistan.

 Title: Dreams & Defiance: Centering Cultural Expressions of People of African Descent